Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: The -affine energy and non-degneracy

-Therefore, the $A$-truncated Mabuchi functional along $\cG_{\ep}$ is equal to the Mabuchi functional along $\cG_{\ep}$ in a small neighbourhood of the two boundaries.
-That is to say, there exist a small number $\delta>0$, possibly depends on $\ep$ and $A$, such that we have
+This implies that the two entropies $H_A(\vp_{\ep})$ and $H(\vp_{\ep})$ also coincides in this small interval.
+Therefore, the $A$-truncated Mabuchi functional $\cK_{\ep, A}$ along $\cG_{\ep}$ is equal to the Mabuchi functional $\cK_{\ep}$ along $\cG_{\ep}$ in a small neighbourhood of the two boundaries, namely, we have

 for all $t\in [0,\delta) \bigcup ( 1-\delta, 1]$.
 Therefore, we have for all $t$ in this small interval